Ukraine seeks to join EU as round of talks with Russia ends | Law-Order

 The UN human rights chief said at least 102 civilians have been killed and hundreds wounded in more than four days of fighting — warning that figure is probably a vast undercount — and Ukraine's president said at least 16 children were among the dead.
 More than a half-million people have fled the country since the invasion, another UN official said, with many of them going to Poland, Romania and Hungary.
 And millions have left their homes.

-The negotiations Monday were the first face-to-face talks between Ukrainian and Russian officials since the war began.
-The delegations met at a long table with the blue-and-yellow Ukrainian flag on one side and the Russian tricolour on the other.
+The negotiations at Monday's talks met at a long table with the blue-and-yellow Ukrainian flag on one side and the Russian tricolour on the other.

-Zelenskyy's office said it would demand an immediate cease-fire and withdrawal of Russian troops.

 But while Ukraine sent its defense minister and other top officials, the Russian delegation was led by Putin's adviser on culture — an unlikely envoy for ending the war and perhaps a sign of how seriously Moscow views the talks.